 Sony A6500 versus Canon G1 X Mark III

-The Sony Alpha A6500 and the Canon PowerShot G1 X Mark III are two enthusiast cameras that were revealed to the public, respectively, in October 2016 and October 2017.
+The Sony Alpha A6500 and the Canon PowerShot G1 X Mark III are two enthusiast cameras that were announced, respectively, in October 2016 and October 2017.
 The A6500 is a mirrorless interchangeable lens camera, while the G1X Mark III is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

 The physical size and weight of the Sony A6500 and the Canon G1 X Mark III are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A6500 – represents the basis or 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the A6500 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X Mark III is notably larger (12 percent) than the Sony A6500.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.